RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Overview/README.md

     **RAK5005-O** has an electronic power switch for the supply to the **WisBlock modules**.
 The power supply for some of the **WisBlock Sensor** boards and most of the **WisBlock modules** boards can be controlled by the **WisBlock Core** modules application.

 * **Size**
-    * **RAK5005-O** has a size of only 30 x 60&nbsp;mm which lets you create solutions that fits into smallest housings.
+    * **RAK5005-O** has a size of only 30 x 60&nbsp;mm which lets you create solutions that fit into the smallest housings.

 ## Prerequisites